Learn / Elite Recovery: How Social Status Affects Substance Use Disorders

 High-level executives may have difficulty leaving work to attend rehab.
 To accommodate their needs, some programs allow you to work remotely while you’re in residence.
 Orenda at Futures, for instance, provides executive clients with a private workspace during their stay.

 The team at this facility recognizes that this hard-working demographic has a unique set of needs, goals, and barriers to treatment.
 Clients have the freedom to work during rehab, while still receiving care of the highest quality.

 Recovery is hard work, but parts of it can be enjoyable!
 Remember: rehab is an opportunity for you to reset.
 Finding activities you can healthily enjoy is a very important part of the healing process.

 Luxury rehabs offer a wide variety of amenities.
 White River Manor, in South Africa, offers spa services, one-on-one personal training, and Pilates.
-At ABHASA Rehabilitation and Wellness Home, you can engage in pet therapy, music and dance classes, aromatherapy, massage, and yoga.
-Many programs also invite clients on adventure outings, in which you might go on safari, swim with the dolphins, or explore the rim of a volcano.
+At Sierra Tucson, you can engage in equine therapy, acupuncture, yoga, and more.
+Many programs also invite clients on adventure outings.
+You might go on a safari, swim with the dolphins, or explore the rim of a volcano.